Liposuction in Chevy Chase and mclean

 This will assure that he or she is recognized as qualified to perform the procedure by his or her peers.

-Through tiny incisions in the skin, an infiltrating canula is inserted and “tumescent” fluid is infiltrated.
+Through tiny incisions in the skin, an infiltrating cannula is inserted and “tumescent” fluid is infiltrated.
 This fluid consists of a mixture composed of lactated ringer’s solution mixed with a local anesthetic (lidocaine), mixed with a constrictor of the blood vessels to decrease bleeding (epinephrine).

 The solution is massaged and given time to work.
 The amount of solution can differ between techniques ranging from a “super wet” technique where approximately the amount infiltrated is the same as the planned aspiration, to a “tumescent” technique where even more fluid is inserted.

 The technique used will depend somewhat on the amount of total aspiration planned and your body habitus.
-After the infiltrate is given time to work, a narrow tube or “canula” is inserted and used to vacuum out the fatty tissue beneath the skin.
+After the infiltrate is given time to work, a narrow tube or “cannula” is inserted and used to vacuum out the fatty tissue beneath the skin.

-Different sizes of canulas with different lengths and apertures will be used according to each patient’s fat location.
+Different sizes of cannulas with different lengths and apertures will be used according to each patient’s fat location.
 The surgeon determines the amount of fat to be removed by massaging the skin and squeezing the tissue.
 After eliminating the excess fat, the incisions are closed.

 A compression dressing or bandage is applied to the area and will need to be worn for an extended period of time (approximately six weeks).
 This will prevent bleeding, reduce swelling, and support the affected area.
 There are a variety of specialty garments manufacturers that provide specialized wear for liposuction patients.